M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 double to int: Truncated to 323. double to byte: Truncated and reduced modulo 256 (323 % 256 = 67).

-Exercise

-Cast 1234.5678 to int and byte.
+Exercise:Cast 1234.5678 to int and byte.
 Explain data loss.

 5.3 Automatic Type Promotion in Expressions
 Rules: